bmitchinson/v2.mitchinson.dev/source/_drafts/Device-Advice.md

 year of Computer Comfort, including it's complete rebranding into -> Device Advice.
 </br>
 <!-- more -->

+If you're wondering what Computer Comfort is, check out [this post from last year](/Computer-Comfort-Year-3/)

 ### What got done this year
 * Spent 102 hours helping seniors during the fall semester, and 124 during the spring, for **a combined 226 hours of volunteering!**
   * (That's over 12,240 renditions of singing the hawkeye fight song, or sitting through 243 lectures)